William Lyon Mackenzie King

-Born in Berlin, Ontario (now Kitchener), King studied law and political economy in the 1890s and became concerned with issues of social welfare.
-He later obtained a PhD – the only Canadian prime minister to have done so.
+King studied law and political economy in the 1890s and later obtained a PhD, the first Canadian prime minister to have done so.
 In 1900, he became deputy minister of the Canadian government's new Department of Labour.
-He entered the House of Commons in 1908 before becoming the federal minister of labour in 1909, serving under Prime Minister Wilfrid Laurier.
+He entered the House of Commons in 1908 before becoming the first federal minister of labour in 1909 under Prime Minister Wilfrid Laurier.
 After losing his seat in the 1911 federal election, King worked for the Rockefeller Foundation before briefly working as an industrial consultant.
-Following the death of Laurier in 1919, King acceded to the leadership of the Liberal Party and won a by-election to re-enter the Commons shortly after.
-Taking the helm of a party bitterly torn apart during the First World War due to the Conscription Crisis of 1917, he unified both the pro-conscription and anti-conscription factions of the party, leading it to victory in the 1921 federal election.
+Following the death of Laurier in 1919, King won to the leadership of the Liberal Party.
+Taking the helm of a party torn apart by the Conscription Crisis of 1917, he unified both the pro-conscription and anti-conscription factions of the party, leading it to victory in the 1921 federal election.

-King established a post-war agenda that lowered wartime taxes, moderately reduced tariffs, and developed the national capital, Ottawa.
-He strengthened Canadian autonomy by refusing to support Britain in the Chanak Crisis without Parliament's consent and negotiating the Halibut Treaty (which managed depleting halibut stocks) with the United States without British interference.
-In the 1925 election, the Conservatives won a plurality of seats, but the Liberals negotiated support from the agrarian Progressive Party and stayed in office as a minority government.
+King established a post-war agenda which lowered wartime taxes and tariffs.
+He sought to strengthen Canadian autonomy by refusing to support Britain in the Chanak Crisis without Parliament's consent and negotiating the Halibut Treaty with the United States without British interference.
+His government also passed the Chinese Immigration Act, 1923, which banned most forms of Chinese immigration to Canada.
+In the 1925 federal election, the Conservatives won a plurality of seats, but the Liberals negotiated support from the Progressive Party and stayed in office as a minority government.
 In 1926, facing a Commons vote that could force his government to resign, King asked Governor General Lord Byng to dissolve parliament and call an election.
 Byng refused and instead invited the Conservatives to form government, who briefly held office but lost a motion of no confidence.
 This sequence of events triggered a major constitutional crisis, the King–Byng affair.
-King and the Liberals decisively won the resulting election.
-After, King sought to make Canada's foreign policy more independent by expanding the Department of External Affairs while recruiting more Canadian diplomats.
-His government also introduced old-age pensions based on need and removed taxes on cables, telegrams, and railway and steamship tickets.
-King's slow reaction to the Great Depression led to a defeat at the polls in 1930 at the hands of the Conservatives.
+King and the Liberals won the resulting election.
+Afterwards, King pursued a more independent foreign policy including by expanding the Department of External Affairs and Canada's diplomatic missions.
+His government also introduced old-age pensions based on need.
+King's slow reaction to the Great Depression led to a defeat at the polls in 1930.